unquist/rpg-bot/README.md

 You can find instructions on how to use the /roll command with "/roll help" within slack.

+## combat script

+To use the /combat script, you'll need to create another "Slash Command" integration.
+Again, assuming you're deploying to Heroku, set the URL to `https://[YOUR APP NAME HERE].herokuapp.com/hubot/combat`.

+Run `/combat help` in Slack to see usage options.

 ## Campaign summarizer

 rpg-bot can monitor a channel in which you're playing your campaign, stip out any meta conversation, and publish the results to a separate 'archive' channel.
 The archive channel can then be read by the DM or players to get a summary of recent events (without the extraneous in-game chatter).